 - 2 cups old fashioned rolled oats

 - Preheat the oven to 350˚F. Line a large baking sheet with parchment paper.

-- Stir together all ingredients to coat thoroughly.
-Spread across the parchment paper and bake for 15-18 minutes, stir the mixture after 10 minutes and spread across the tray again before returning to the oven.
+Stir together all ingredients to coat thoroughly.
+Spread across the parchment paper and bake for 10 minutes.
+Stir well and redistribute the mixture evenly then bake for another 5-8 minutes or until lightly golden brown.

 - Let cool completely before transferring to an airtight container.
 Use as a topping on yogurt or fresh fruit, oatmeal or for a quick, healthy snack.